Global Programs for Undergraduates in Industrial Engineering

 Students can spend their spring semester of junior year at KTH - Swedish Royal Institute of Technology.
 Like Purdue, KTH is consistently ranked near the top 100 universities in the QS rankings.
 The School of Industrial Engineering and Management at KTH boasts specializations in Energy Technology, Industrial Management, Production Engineering, Machine Design, and Materials Science and Engineering.
 Students pursuing this option will take technical elective courses.

 Students can spend their spring semester of junior year at HKUST.
-HKUSt is consistently ranked in the top 100 universities in the QS rankings.
-Theire Industrial Engineering program also boasts considerable expertise in Logistics Management.
+HKUST is consistently ranked in the top 100 universities in the QS rankings.
+The HKUST Industrial Engineering program also boasts considerable expertise in Logistics Management.
 Students pursuing this option will have multiple plans of study from which they can choose, which mix required courses with electives.